BritoMatheus/PdfHelper.WindowsForms/README.md

 # PdfHelper.WindowsForms

-Transform multiple PDF files in one.
+- Transform multiple PDF files in one.
+- Compact PDF
+- Transform Image to PDF